stanford-cs149/asst3/cloud_readme.md

 For performance testing, you will need to run it on a VM instance on Amazon Web Services (AWS).
 We've already sent you student coupons that you can use for billing purposes.
 Here are the steps for how to get setup for running on AWS.

-NOTE: For those working in teams, it might be desirable for both students to use the same virtual machine.
-To do so, only one of you should first create the VM instance following the instructions below.
-Then, follow the instructions at https://cloud.google.com/compute/docs/access/granting-access-to-resources to grant access to your partner.

-NOTE #2: __Please don't forget to SHUT DOWN your instances when you're done with your work for the day!
-The GPU-enabled cloud VM instances you create for this assignment cost approximately $0.50 per hour.
-Leaving it on accidentally for a day could quickly eat up your $50 per student quota for the assignment.__
+NOTE: __Please don't forget to SHUT DOWN your instances when you're done for the day to avoid burning through credits overnight!__

-NOTE #3: __Update your GPU quota (all regions) under IAM & admin ASAP, as new projects need approval for GPU quota in GCP which could block you from starting.__ See https://cloud.google.com/compute/docs/gpus/#restrictions for more details.

 ### Creating a VM with a GPU ###

 1. Now you're ready to create a VM instance.
 Click on the button that says `Launch Instances`.
 Choose the `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` AMI: